-In the drugstore sector, the operating environment remained challenging, with the pace of consolidation and realignment accelerating, as competition to open stores and reduce prices continuing to intensify and the pace of consolidation and realignment accelerating as companies sought to remain competitive.
+In the drugstore sector, the operating environment remained challenging, with the pace of consolidation and realignment accelerating, as competition to open stores and reduce prices continued to intensify.

-In the fiscal year ended May 15, 2017, the TSURUHA Group continued to offer a high level of customer service mainly through advice-based sales, and implemented a number of strategic business initiatives.
+In the second quarter of the fiscal year ending May 15, 2019, the TSURUHA Group continued to offer a high level of customer service mainly through advice-based sales, and implemented a number of strategic business initiatives.
 Specifically, in addition to focusing on advice-based sales of high value-added products that satisfy customer needs, the Group improved convenience for customers through store renovations centered on food sales areas in order to address the shrinking market caused by Japan’s aging population and intensifying competition.
-Also, in order to strengthen the competitiveness and value of the Group’s private brands, M’s one and Medis’ one, the Group took a number of steps to boost the quality of the product range, such as rolling out new packaging with a more visible, unified brand and updating products.
+Also, in private brands, the Group worked to advance its private brand product strategy through Group companies.
+Specifically, the Group overhauled its product lineup to improve efficiency, launched two new brands, Kurashi Rhythm and Kurashi Rhythm Medical, and reinforced product development and the sales network.